Frequently Asked Questions

 How are companies identified and chosen for CANCER FUND I?

 CANCER FUND I focuses on early-stage companies that can be difficult to identify.
 Sometimes companies find us, and sometimes we find them through our research and scouting efforts.
-We currently have identified nearly 600 innovative cancer companies seeking more than $2B in funding, and that list is constantly expanding.
+We currently have identified over 690 innovative cancer companies seeking more than $3.6B in funding, and that list is constantly expanding.
+Companies are welcome to submit a profile for funding consideration at www.cancerfund.com/capital.

-Once a company has been identified, it is reviewed by CANCER FUND’s Pre-Screening teams for fit with our impact and investment criteria.
-Select companies are introduced to the public and our community through (virtual) Screening Committee.
-This is an opportunity for our community to participate in selecting which innovations we consider for investment.
+CANCER FUND invests in cycles focused on cancer or innovation type.
+We review submitted company profiles at the beginning of each cycle for fit with the cycle and CANCER FUND objectives.
+CANCER FUND’s Pre-Screening / advisory teams then review candidate companies for fit with our impact and investment criteria.
+Select companies are introduced to our community through (virtual) Screening Committee through our Quick-Looks program (learn more at www.cancerfund.com/screening-committee), an opportunity for our community to participate in selecting which innovations we consider for investment.

 What companies has CANCER FUND I invested in?